19 June 2019

 The initiative empowers women and girls to connect with one another and to take the lead on conversations about their physical activity participation, at the same time as providing them with the tools and leadership skills to drive meaningful change in and for their communities and schools.

-This is ME® has increased connection and leadership capability among women and girls, alongside visible growth in participation.
-With more than 900 women and girls participating in This is ME community-led activations, and nine student- secondary school activations with 270 female participants, and 50 local champions identified, This is ME® has had significant impact at individual, community and structural levels.
+This is ME ® has increased connection and leadership capability among women and girls, alongside visible growth in participation.
+With more than 900 women and girls participating in This is ME community-led activations, and nine student- secondary school activations with 270 female participants, and 50 local champions identified, This is ME ® has had a significant impact at individual, community and structural levels.